atosatto/ansible-dockerswarm/README.md

 Version of the containerd package to be installed.
 When set to `""` the latest available version will be installed.

     containerd_package_state: present

-Set it to `latest` to force the upgrade of the installed containerd package.
+Set it to `latest` to force the upgrade of the installed containerd package to the latest version.

     containerd_service_override: |
       [Service]